-The Rourke Art Museum has played a unique and valuable role in the cultural landscape of the Moorhead-Fargo area for more than 50 years.
+The Rourke Art Gallery + Museum has played a unique and valuable role in the cultural landscape of the Moorhead-Fargo area for almost 60 years.
 As a community art institution, it sustains our shared artistic and cultural heritage.

 The Museum Building

-The building that houses the Rourke Art Museum was designed by federal architect Oscar Wenteroth as the Moorhead Federal Post Office.
+The building that houses The Rourke was designed by architect Oscar Wenderoth as the Moorhead Federal Post Office.
 Construction began in 1913.
 The building opened to the public in 1915, serving as the Post Office until 1960, when it became the Moorhead City Office Building.
-Since 1966, it has served as a center for the visual arts, housing the Red River Art Center, the Plains Art Museum and now the Rourke Art Gallery Museum.
+Since 1966, it has served as a center for the visual arts, housing the Red River Art Center, the Plains Art Museum and now The Rourke Art Gallery + Museum.

 The beautiful neoclassical building is on the National Register of Historic Places.
 It retains its lovely original architectural details, including the exterior front columned portico and an impressive interior marble staircase.
 The sole remaining "grand" building in downtown Moorhead from its early history, it was restored using funds from the City of Moorhead, owner of the building; the Minnesota State Historical Society; and citizens, as members of the Giotto Fellowship.